Food labels and nutritional information panels: what and where they are

 Nutritional informational panels

 All foods have to list seven food components on their nutritional information panels – energy (kilojoules), protein, total fat, saturated fat, total carbohydrates, sugars and sodium.
 Manufacturers might decide to include other nutrients, like fibre and calcium, too.

 Comparing the nutritional information on different food products helps you work out the healthiest choice.
 All you need to do is see which one has lower saturated fat, lower sodium, lower sugar and higher fibre.

 When you’re comparing two products, look at the ‘per 100 gm’ information on each, rather than the ‘per serving’ information.
 This way you can compare the same thing on each product.

-Things to look out for: energy, fat, sugar and salt
+Things to look out for on food labels: energy, fat, sugar and salt

 Energy is listed on the panel as kilojoules (kj).
-Fats, protein and carbohydrates all provide the body with the energy or kilojoules needed to function and help you go about your daily activities.
-Lower energy usually means lower fat or sugar, which means that the food is a better choice for most people.
+Fats, protein and carbohydrates all provide your body with the energy or kilojoules you need to function and do your daily activities.
+When comparing similar foods, lower energy usually means lower fat or sugar, which means that the food is a better choice for most people.